Grace over guilt

 • Patient and compassionate evangelism

-• Addressing diverse intellectual questions about faith and history
+• Addressing intellectual questions about faith and history

 • Demonstrating the credibility of Christianity through authentic Christian living and community